Dvtilak/sql_intern_day4/README.md

-# E-Commerce Database – Task 4: Aggregate Functions & Grouping
+# E-Commerce Database : Aggregate Functions & Grouping

 This task focuses on writing SQL queries that utilize aggregate functions such as `COUNT()` and `SUM()` along with `GROUP BY` and `HAVING` clauses to analyze the E-commerce database.